dapatterson20/PirateGame/README.md

 # PirateGame
 My current progress on my pirate game; ship and melee combat implemented.

+Download the Word document which contains a link to the Unity Package on Google Drive.
+Follow this link and download the package to import to Unity.

 **Playing the game**

 This is a Unity package, so import the package into Unity.
 There are two scenes to play with, named "The Sea" and "Town."
 The Town scene is actually two ships where you and your crew can fight against the enemy pirates.
 To get the full experience, play starting from the Sea scene; if you wish to fight hand to hand, steer your ship into the enemy ship and the other scene will open.